-Editorial Note: I originally wrote this post for the SmartBear blog.
-You can check out the original here, at their site.
-Check out my posts and some of the others and take a look at their products as well while you’re there.
+Editorial Note: I originally wrote this post for the NDepend blog.
+You can check out the original here, at the NDepend site.
+If you’re a fan of static analysis tools, do yourself a favor and take a look at the NDepend offering while you’re there.

 A common complaint and source of resistance to the adoption of static analysis is the idea of false positives.
 And I can understand this.
 It requires only one case of running a tool on your codebase and seeing 27,834 warnings to color your view on such things forever.

 There are any number of ways to react to such a state of affairs, though there are two that I commonly see.
 These are as follows.

 - Sheepish, rueful acknowledgement: “yeah, we’re pretty hopeless…”

 - Defensive, indignant resistance: “look, we’re not perfect, but any tool that says our code is this bad is nitpicking to an insane degree.”